HomeManifestoWMail ezineEssaysSolutionsFree eBooksQuotations

 connected with the revolutionary "Working Minds Philosophy of Empowerment" created by G.E.
 Nordell.

-After WMail Issue #72 in October 2007, essays & quotations & news were posted to the Dateline Chamesa blog
+After WMail Issue #72 in October 2007, essays & quotations & news are being posted to the Dateline Chamesa blog

 Friedrich Nietzsche entry at Wikipedia